pkoswald/ENC4265/reflective_blogs.md

  ![Switch Power Button](/docs/assets/switchPower.jpg)
 *Figure #2: Pressing the power button on the console.*
 *(Image by [Tom's Guide](https://www.tomsguide.com/us/nintendo-switch-not-turning-on,review-5737.html))*
 6. After the screen turns on, read the instructions on screen.
-Use the control stick on the left controller to move the cusor to an option and the A button on the right contoller to choose your **preferred language**
+Use the control stick on the left controller to move the cusor to an option and the A button on the right contoller to confirm your **preferred language**
-7. Read the instructions and screen and use the control sitck and A button in the same way as before to choose the **region** where you live.
+7. Read the instructions and screen and use the control sitck and A button in the same way as before to confirm the **region** where you live.
-8. Read the End-User License Agreement and use the control stick and A button to choose to **accept** it.
+8. Read the End-User License Agreement and use the control stick and A button to confirm your current selection and **accept** it.
-9.	**If you wish to**, choose your internet connection using the control stick and A buton.
+9.	**If you wish to**, choose your internet connection using the control stick and press the A buton to confirm it.
 If you do not want to do so right now, press the X button to do so **later**.
-10. Use the control stick and A button to choose which **time zone** you wish to use.
+10. Use the control stick and A button to confirm which **time zone** you wish to use.
-11. Use the control stick and A button to choose to “Connect to The TV” **later**.
+11. Use the control stick and A button to confirm **later** to “Connect to The TV”.
 12. Follow the given instructions to **detach** the Joy-Con by pressing the small black button on the **back of the controllers** and pulling the controllers up from the console.
 ![Switch Detatch Controller](/docs/assets/detatch.png)
  *Figure #3: The button used to detatch the Joy-Con controllers.*
 *(Image by [Nintendo](https://www.nintendo.com/en-gb/Support/Nintendo-Switch/How-to-Attach-Detach-the-Joy-Con-Controllers-from-the-Nintendo-Switch-Console-1379043.html))*
-13. Use the control stick and A button to choose to create a **New User**.
+13. Use the control stick and A button to confirm to create a **New User**.
-14. Use the control stick and A button to choose which **profile image** you would like to use.
+14. Use the control stick and A button to confirm which **profile image** you would like to use.
 15. Enter a **nickname** for your new user.
-16. Use the control stick and A button to choose to link your Nintendo Account **later**.
+16. Use the control stick and A button to confirm **later** to link your Nintendo Account.
-17. If an update is available, use the control stick and A button to choose to **update** the system.
+17. If an update is available, use the control stick and A button to confirm to **update** the system.
 18. Use the control stick and A button to proceed through the following pages, then press the **home button** to complete system setup.

 (No AI was used in this assignment)